 Attendance & Eligibility:

 Oakcrest is an LDS girls’ camp and LDS doctrine will be taught.
 Young women of other faiths are welcome to attend.
 We encourage campers to come for the entire week of Oakcrest.
 Campers should not plan on coming late to camp, leaving early, or coming and going during the week.
-Campers who cannot attend the entire week their stake is scheduled are welcome to register through Open Enrollment.
+Campers who cannot attend the entire week their stake is scheduled are welcome to register through open enrollment for another week.
 Open weeks will be posted on the website by April 1st.
-Should an emergency arise which would require the camper to go home early, arrangements need to be made with the camp through the stake leader (see Early Release/Late Arrival section).
+Should an emergency arise which would require the camper to go home early or arrive late, arrangements need to be made with the camp through the stake leader (see Early Release/Late Arrival section).

 Each stake needs to find female chaperones to ride the bus with the campers Monday and Friday.
 Please assign someone other than the check-in person to be the chaperone.
 Please use the following scale:

-- 1- 40 campers – 1 chaperone on Monday and 1 on Friday
+1- 40 campers: 1 chaperone on Monday and 1 on Friday

-- 41-100 campers – 2 chaperones on Monday and 2 on Friday
+41-100 campers: 2 chaperones on Monday and 2 on Friday

 Communication with Campers: